Hell's Kitchen, Manhattan: September 11, 2001

-While most fire stations in Manhattan lost firefighters in the September 11, 2001, terrorist attacks, the station with the greatest loss of firefighters was Engine Co.
+While most fire stations in Manhattan lost firefighters in the September 11 attacks in 2001, the station with the greatest loss of firefighters was Engine Co.
 54/Ladder Co.
 4/Battalion 9 at 48th Street and Eighth Avenue, which lost 15 firefighters, an entire shift on duty.
 Given its proximity to Midtown, the station specializes in skyscraper fires and rescues.
 In 2007, it was the second-busiest firehouse in New York City, with 9,685 runs between the two companies.

 Its patch reads "Pride of Midtown" and "Never Missed a Performance".
 Memorials dot the station's exterior walls and a granite memorial is in a park to its north.
 Ladder 21, the "Pride of Hell's Kitchen", located on 38th Street between Ninth and Tenth Avenues, and stationed with Engine Co.
 34, lost seven firefighters on September 11.
 In addition, on September 11, Engine Co.
 26 was temporarily stationed with Engine Co.
 34/Ladder Co.
 21 and lost many firefighters themselves.